vaetas/blake/docs/content/docs/content.md

 Lorem ipsum dolor sit amet.
 ```

-You can omit YAML fields, but frontmatter delimiter still needs to be used.
+You can omit YAML fields, but frontmatter delimiter is still required.
 Below is a minimal example without any YAML metadata.

 ```
 ---